dreamcatcher-tech/napps/utils/concat/issues.md

 Should supply a file system overview in the concat, optionally

 nested concat.txt files specified by glob are not being ignored

+ignore .env files, or any . files at all